New Pentagon strategy stresses Asia, cyber, drones

 "Some will no doubt say the spending reductions are too big; others will say they're too small," Obama said.

-He emphasized that even after enactment of the $487 billion in reductions agreed with Congress in August, the defense budget would still be larger than it was toward the end of Bush's administration.
+He emphasized that even after enactment of the $487 billion (754 billion pounds) in reductions agreed with Congress in August, the defense budget would still be larger than it was toward the end of Bush's administration.

 "Over the past 10 years, since 9/11, our defense budget grew at an extraordinary pace," Obama said.
 "Over the next 10 years, the growth in the defense budget will slow but the fact of the matter is this - it will still grow because we have global responsibilities that demand our leadership."